vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/01-introduction.md

 </ul>

 <!--
-One of the things that I have frequently observed across multiple projects now, is a tendency to jump straight into heavy abstractions, and moving bits of code everywhere amongst the codebase to fit into particular "layers".
+One of the things that I've frequently observed across multiple projects now, is a tendency to jump straight into heavy abstractions, and moving bits of code everywhere to fit into particular "layers".

-One of my favourite terms I've come across as a complaint with .NET is that we have an "abstraction fetish".

-Really though, I never found the current landscape of API development in .NET to be off-putting by any stretch.
+Really though, I don't find the current landscape of API development in .NET to be off-putting by any stretch, but there has always been this nagging feeling of it just being a _little_ bit more than it needs to be. [click]

-[click]

-FastEndpoints was something I discovered much by accident, half-watching YouTube while laying in bed.
-Something about a particular video caught my eye, and I found myself re-watching it with much more intent.
+FastEndpoints was something I discovered almost by accident.

+I was half-watching YouTube while laying in bed, and something about a particular video caught my eye, and I found myself re-watching it the next day, quite intrigued by it. [click]
-Now, while I say "something" caught my eye, I realised in hindsight exactly what it was.

-[click]

-Anybody who has worked with me over the past couple of years knows I'm quite a fan of SvelteKit &mdash; but in particular it's the simplicity and ease of development that appeals to me.
+At the risk of bringing up something that is well and truly not .NET-related, anybody who has worked with me over the past couple of years knows I'm quite a fan of SvelteKit &mdash; in particular, the simplicity and ease of development that it brings.

-It's a framework that I _want_ to work with &mdash; it makes my work _enjoyable_.
+It's a framework that I _want_ to work with &mdash; and it makes my work really enjoyable.

-Right off the bat, FastEndpoints looked like it offered a similar, no-nonsense, cohesive approach to development.
+Right off the bat, FastEndpoints looked like it offered a similar, no-nonsense, cohesive approach to building APIs.

-That said, much like SvelteKit, it felt like it would be a framework that would always live in the shadow of the status quo.
+That said, much like SvelteKit, it felt doomed to live in the shadow of the status quo.

-It didn't seem like many would be too eager to move away from the stock-standard MediatR-based approach that I've seen in 90% of the projects I've worked on.
+It didn't seem like many would be too eager to move away from the stock-standard MediatR-based approach that I've seen in 90% of the projects I've worked on. [click]

-[click]

-And then, all of a sudden the dollar signs started to appear.
+And then, all of a sudden the dollar signs started to appear, and the commercialisation of MediatR gave me a _very_ good reason to go back and really give FastEndpoints a proper assessment.

-The commercialisation of MediatR gave me a _very_ good reason to go back and really give FastEndpoints a proper assessment, to see if it could actually slot into our typical projects and not just replace MediatR, but actually improve the overall developer experience.
+I wanted to see if it could actually slot into our typical projects and not just replace MediatR, but actually improve the overall developer experience.
  -->